 As we will see, a sandblaster is a common name for the machine itself.
 These abrasive cabinets are also know as bead, media, sand shot blasters.
 These names really refer to the media (aka sandblasting media) that is used inside the cabinet and not the machine itself.
 We may refer to it in various ways as well, and will explain along the way.
 Let’s move on to some major areas of abrasive blasting cabinets.

 The primary components of blasting are as follows, and we will look closer at each one:

 What is Sandblasting – Cabinets

 There are blasting rooms and blasting systems that don’t require a cabinet, but for our discussion we will focus on blasting done inside a cabinet.
 An abrasive blasting cabinet is simply a leak proof container.
 The cabinet is designed to contain the work pieces, blasting system, and of course the abrasive media.
 Blast cabinet design is very important.
 Some cabinets are plastic and some are steel.
 Many have bolt on or pop-riveted legs.
 Others have plastic doors, some have steel doors.
-Do not sacrifice on cabinet design.
+Do not sacrifice on blast cabinet design.
 This is where your work is going to take place.
-It’s the “chassis” of the blasting system.
+It’s the “chassis” of the media blast system.
 But, why does all this matter?

 Quality Construction Matters

 A cabinet literally has the weight of the world on its shoulders.
 Well, really on its legs.
 It carries the weight of the parts you put inside, the abrasive you add to do the work, and often the weight of the person leaning against it during use.
 As a result, this weight adds up and can make lesser built cabinets less sturdy.
 Abrasive cabinets that are built with pop rivets, or bolt on legs can teeter or wobble with all that weight.
 Wobbling can be dangerous and frustrating as the user tries to accomplish precision in their work.